Nikhil0751/hangman-t-project/README.md

 If you enter capital or small letters it will assume both of them as same characters .

 This is the first version and we need to work on UI/UX of the game

+Now we have tested the UI/UX of the game and now in the third version we are going to update the game with a set of rules and instructions